4S1ght/Soybean/README.md

 ## Launch routines
 **Launch routines are executed each time you start Soybean.**

 This is useful when you need to prepare different aspects of your project each day, like automatically fetching latest changes in the repository or latest binaries from a build server.

-An example launch routine like this one would perform a `git fetch` shell command and log the output to the console, like below.
+The below launch routine would perform a `git fetch` request on each start of a Soybean instance and log the output to the console, as visible in the snippet below.
 ```js
 Soybean({
     routines: {